F5Networks/f5-declarative-onboarding/docs/composing-a-declaration.rst

 To submit an Declarative Onboarding declaration, use a specialized RESTful API client such as Postman or a universal client such as cURL.

-To transmit the declaration, you POST the declaration to the URI ``<BIG-IP IP address>/mgmt/shared/appsvcs/declare``.
+To transmit the declaration, you POST the declaration to the URI ``<BIG-IP IP address>/mgmt/shared/declarative-onboarding``.

-Once you submit a declaration, if you want to view it from the BIG-IP Configuration utility, you must select the partition from the **Partition** list in the upper-right portion of the screen.
-The partition name is the name you give the tenant in the declaration.

 In this section, we break down an example declaration and describe its parts.